drone/tutorials/content/rust/docker/rust-docker-arm.md

 # Setup the Cross-Compilation Dockerfile

-The Cross-Compilation [`dockerfile`](https://docs.docker.com/engine/reference/builder/) should contain a ready to use Rust Standard Library with a plattform specific linker to compile the project.
+The Cross-Compilation [`Dockerfile`](https://docs.docker.com/engine/reference/builder/) should contain a ready to use Rust Standard Library with a plattform specific linker to compile the project.
 This image can later be used with Drone to automate the build process.
-Create the following `dockerfile`:
+Create the following `Dockerfile`:

 {{< highlight docker "linenos=table,hl_lines=99" >}}
 FROM rust:latest